colouring-cities/colouring-core/etl/README.md

 # :new_moon: Creating a Colouring London database from scratch

 You should already have set up PostgreSQL and created a database in an Ubuntu environment.
-Make sure to create environment variables to use `psql` if you haven't already:
+If not, follow one of the linked guides: [setup dev environment](../docs/setup-dev-environment.md) or [setup prod environment](../docs/setup-production-environment.md).
+Open a terminal in Ubuntu and create the environment variables to use `psql` if you haven't already:

 ```bash
 export PGPASSWORD=<pgpassword>